 Of course, I should have known that was going to be a lie and sure enough they started charging me already with no extension.
 I guess that was their parting kick to my groin after they had already kicked me to the ground.

-I’ve switched to another system and no longer use this unit.
+I’ve switched to the Logitech Alert System and no longer use this unit.
 More on that next time.